Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

 *  Create a kubernetes service account with Secret created above (use kubectl apply -f ):

+    InferenceService created below will use this service account to retrieve client credentials.

 <pre>
 apiVersion: v1
 kind: ServiceAccount